Aliases for ZIC2 Gene

 GeneCards Summary for ZIC2 Gene

 ZIC2 (Zic Family Member 2) is a Protein Coding gene.
 Diseases associated with ZIC2 include Holoprosencephaly-5 and Semilobar Holoprosencephaly.
+Among its related pathways are Mesodermal Commitment Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
 An important paralog of this gene is ZIC1.

 UniProtKB/Swiss-Prot for ZIC2 Gene